kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 This script compares all the files and takes action if the `md5sum` of files which should be equal is different.

 Looking at the script, the first thing I see is that it is triggered by a file.
-This file should have been written to by another script which just adds the name of the slave having problems.
+This file should have been written to by another script which adds the name of the slave having problems.
 This file is read and reset, the list of lines is made unique, so the script is fed with the names of the slaves to take action on.

 Obviously, the supervising script writing the trigger file will be called much more often than this script.
 Or the other way around: I don't take action the moment I notice a problem, but only in much bigger intervals as the repair action may take much longer.
 Otherwise I might call the repair script again and again while it is still running with unknown consequences.